-We can’t set up an NFT marketplace if it doesn’t have a crypto wallet that works with non-fungible tokens.
+We can’t set up an NFT marketplace if it doesn’t have a crypto wallet that works with non fungible tokens.
 What if you onboard newbies who don’t have a crypto wallet?
-They will appreciate the option to create a wallet right on the marketplace.
+They will appreciate the option to create a crypto wallet right on the marketplace.

 During the signup process, use services like WalletLink that let you connect crypto wallets easily.
 Another critical aspect is to ensure that the crypto wallet you choose provides an option to display the NFT content right inside the wallet.